WTVR-FM

-WTVR-FM (98.1 MHz) is a radio station licensed to Richmond, Virginia.
+WTVR-FM (98.1 FM, "Mix 98.1") is a radio station licensed to Richmond, Virginia, United States.
 WTVR-FM serves Central Virginia with an adult contemporary music format.
 The station is owned and operated by Audacy, Inc. with studios and offices located north of Richmond's city limits on Basie Road in Dumbarton.
 It formerly shared a nearby broadcasting tower with its former TV sister station, WTVR-TV.
 (WTVR-TV no longer broadcasts from this tower.)
 Currently, it shares a tower with PBS member stations WCVE-TV and WCVW.

 WTVR-FM is a grandfathered "superpower station".
 The station has an effective radiated power of 50,000 watts at 256 meters.
 This exceeds the maximum allowable ERP for the station's antenna height above average terrain according to current FCC rules, which is 17,500 watts at 256 meters.